How to Run an AGM in Bermuda: Rules & Filing Duties

 What’s typically on the AGM agenda?

-- Approval of audited financial statements
+• Approval of audited financial statements.

-- Presentation of the auditor’s report
+• Presentation of the auditor’s report.

-- Election or re-election of directors
+• Election or re-election of directors.

-- Appointment and payment of auditors
+• Appointment and remuneration of auditors.

-Who prepares and approves the Financial Statements?
+Who prepares and approves the financial statements?

 The Board of Directors must prepare the financial statements and lay them before the members at the AGM.
 These must include:

-- Notes on accounting standards used
+• Notes on the accounting standards used.

 Are dividend decisions made at the AGM?